Lipschitz-volume rigidity of Lipschitz manifolds among integral currents: Introduction

-Next we explain the general strategy of the proof of Theorem~\ref{thm:rigidity}. (a) and (b) can be interpreted as saying that $f$ is a cover of $M$ with algebraic multiplicity $1$.
-Because $f$ is $1$-Lipschitz, (c) is equivalent to $\bM^\mu(T) = \operatorname{Vol}(M)$, which implies that $f$ is measure preserving in the sense that $\|T\|^\mu(B) = \operatorname{Vol}(f(B))$ for all Borel sets $B \subset X$.
-This quite readily implies that $f$ is almost injective in a measure theoretic sense.
-The technical part of the proof is in Proposition~\ref{prop:almostisometry} which is an extraction of the partial rectifiability theorem in the theory of metric currents \cite[Theorem~7.4]{AK} and \cite[Theorem~7.6]{L}.
-It uses zero-dimensional slices and the connection between normal currents and $\BV$-functions.
-Working in charts, Proposition~\ref{prop:almostisometry} implies that $f : \spt(T)\setminus\spt(\partial T) \to M \setminus \partial M$ is a homeomorphism which is locally bi-Lipschitz.
-For this conclusion, the assumptions used are mainly that $f$ is almost injective and doesn't distort volume too much.
-The latter is quantified by Hardy-Littlewood maximal functions of the push-forward measure.
-Assumption (2) and (3) then further imply that $f$ is an infinitesimal isometry and as a consequence it preserves the length of almost every curve.
+We shortly explain the general strategy of the proof of Theorem~\ref{thm:rigidity}. (a) and (b) can be interpreted as saying that $f$ is a cover of $M$ with algebraic multiplicity $1$.
+Because $f$ is $1$-Lipschitz, (d) is equivalent to $\bM^\mu(T) = \operatorname{Vol}(M)$, which implies that $f$ is measure preserving in the sense that $\|T\|^\mu(B) = \operatorname{Vol}(f(B))$ for all Borel sets $B \subset X$.
+This quite readily implies that $f$ is almost injective on $T$ in a measure theoretic sense.
+The technical part is contained in Proposition~\ref{prop:almostisometry} which guarantees that an almost injective map to $\R^m$ is a locally bi-Lipschitz embedding in case the volume is not distorted too much.
+The latter is quantified by uniform bounds on Hardy-Littlewood maximal functions of the push-forward measure.
+The tools used in the proof of Proposition~\ref{prop:almostisometry} are zero-dimensional slices and the connection between normal currents in $\R^m$ and $\BV$-functions.
+It is a rather direct extraction of the partial rectifiability theorem in the theory of metric currents as stated in \cite[Theorem~7.4]{AK} and \cite[Theorem~7.6]{L}.
+Working in charts of $M$, Proposition~\ref{prop:almostisometry} implies that $f : \spt(T)\setminus\spt(\partial T) \to M \setminus \partial M$ is a homeomorphism which is locally bi-Lipschitz.
+Assumption (2) and (c) then further imply that $f$ is an infinitesimal isometry and as a consequence it preserves the length of almost every curve.
 (1) then allows for a local to global argument to conclude that $f$ is an isometry.

-(1) can't be replaced by the weaker assumption that $(M,d)$ is a length space as shown in Example~\ref{ex:esslength}.
-Assumption (3) is a necessary assumption as seen by linear maps between domains of normed spaces.
-We show that in particular the Busemann-Hausdorff and the Gromov-mass-star volume are Euclidean rigid, Lemma~\ref{lem:infirigid} and Lemma~\ref{lem:infirigid2}.
+Assumption (1) can't be replaced by the weaker assumption that $(M,d)$ is a length space as shown in Example~\ref{ex:esslength}.
+Assumption (c) is necessary as seen by linear maps between domains of normed spaces.
+We show that in particular the Busemann-Hausdorff and the Gromov-mass-star volume are Euclidean rigid, see Lemma~\ref{lem:infirigid} and Lemma~\ref{lem:infirigid2}.